cjhnbls/pipelinedb-doc-cn/integrations.rst

 	# CREATE EXTENSION pipeline_kafka;
 	CREATE EXTENSION

-.. note:: All binary distributions of PipelineDB include the **pipeline_kafka** extension, but if you're building from source you must compile and install it from **contrib/pipeline_kafka**.

 **pipeline_kafka** exposes all of its functionality through the following functions:

 **kafka_consume_begin ( topic text, stream text, format := 'text', delimiter := E'\\t', quote := NULL, escape := NULL, batchsize := 1000, parallelism := 1, start_offset := NULL )**